 Long story short, I recommend anyone reading this to invest in cryptocurrency.

 I know, it's a lot to learn, but if you're low on time and excited about this amazing new space that is making billionaires and millionaires every day, just throw some money into bitcoin and let it sit for a few years.
 You'll thank me later.

 If you want some details, I'm invested in BTC, BNB, ADA, XRP, ETH, and a few smaller altcoins that are soon to make me a gazillion bucks.
 Be jealous.
 (Or just join me!)

-To make a very long and complicated explanation short and easy to digest, cryptocurrencies are coins that are traded on something called a blockchain.
-A blockchain is a public ledger, a long list of documentation of sorts, that shows every single crypto transaction.
+To make a very long and complicated explanation short and easy to digest, cryptocurrencies are coins traded on a blockchain.
+A blockchain is a public ledger, a long list of documentation that shows every single crypto transaction.

 While most crypto gets value from its money's worth, there is a new type of coin or 'token' called "non-fungible tokens".
 These tokens can include a digital copy of anything - artwork, music, a game, a blog, a video - anything really.

 Here's the cool part: If an artist or musician wants to give away a few, exclusive copies of something, sometimes even just one copy, they can now do so with non-fungible tokens.